se-schmitt/EntropyScaling.jl/README.md

 # EntropyScaling.jl

-Transport property modeling based on entropy scaling, equations of state (EOS) and more.
+Transport property modeling based on entropy scaling and equations of state (EOS).

 This package provides models for
 - the viscosity,